pushkar100/notes-system-design/2-Networking-concepts-basics.md

 - Recursive resolver ***caches*** the response (based on TTL) for future requests.
 - Sends the IP back to the client.
 - Client connects to `93.184.216.34`.
+	- *Response is usually cached* at ISP (recursive resolver, your OS, and your browser (if it applies))

 <!-- TOC --><a name="types-of-dns-requests"></a>
 ### Types of DNS requests